‘What are the best books on grammar, punctuation, writing, speaking, pronunciation, and vocabulary I can refer to improve my English?’

 This book is more for professional writers, but even a beginner can gain few useful tips from the book.

+Before I close this section, I should emphasize that you get better at speaking through more speaking.
+A book can only support.
 At a fundamental level, speaking requires your vocal organs (lips, tongue, and throat) to get used to producing sounds in a certain rhythm (pause, intonation, pace etc.), which can come predominantly through speaking.
-Mere reading dialogues for different situations such as sales call, buying ticket, and making a request wouldn’t provide you this practice.

 There are plenty of books on pronunciation, but, as mentioned in the preceding section, learning pronunciation from books is an inefficient way.
 The best way to learn pronunciation is to listen (and not read) pronunciation.
 But, unfortunately, books don’t speak.